126.96.36.199 Evidence of Public Assent to Governance

 Democratic elections provide a process for appointing politicians, which satisfies part of David Beetham’s requirement for the population to express its consent to political governance – as described on page 18 of his book The Legitimation of Power.
 This consent is only meaningful, though, if there is a credible alternative that people can vote for if they are dissatisfied with their government.
-The opposition has to be seen as a possible ‘government in waiting’.
+The opposition must be a possible ‘government in waiting’.

 - A society would rapidly become unstable if people, merely by not voting, were able to dissociate themselves from government decisions.

 - Not voting can be a form of silent protest against the system, and a reason to consider changing it.
 A spoilt ballot paper is a way of indicating this sentiment in some systems.

 - Apathy might be regarded as regrettable but it is not necessarily a sign of an illegitimate system.
 A ‘don’t know’ or ‘don’t care’ box on the ballot might be revealing.

 There is thus a good case for making voting compulsory, as it already is in some countries, to reveal more about whether a democratic system is seen to lack legitimacy and to increase people’s sense of having participated in negotiations on governance issues.

-The evidence of acceptability cannot, by definition, be expressed through the ballot box in an authoritarian power structure: people express their consent by passive acceptance and they express discontent by holding demonstrations or publishing criticisms of the government through whatever means are at their disposal.
-If authoritarian regimes suppress dissent they lack legitimacy at this level of Beetham’s model.
+The evidence of acceptability cannot, by definition, be expressed through the ballot box in an authoritarian power structure: people express their consent by passive acceptance, and they express discontent by holding demonstrations or publishing criticisms of the government through whatever means are at their disposal.
+Authoritarian regimes lack legitimacy at this level of Beetham’s model if they suppress dissent.